-Typical for zonobiome VIII in N Europe is the dark spruce forest, called taiga, on podsol soils with a layer of raw humus, a bleaching horizon and a compacted B horizon (◘ Fig. K-6).
+Typical for ZB VIII in N Europe is the dark spruce forest, called taiga, on podsol soils with a layer of raw humus, a bleached horizon and a compacted B horizon (◘ Fig. K-6).
 Such soils form in the humid boreal zone on any parent rock, but become more pronounced the more base-poor it is.
 The litter of spruce is difficult to decompose and lies above the A0 horizon, which consists of organic matter interwoven by the rhizomes and roots of dwarf shrubs as well as fungal mycelia and is called the raw humus layer.
-It can be easily lifted from the underlying A1 horizon (mineral soil containing humus) (hence also called overlying humus or dry peat).
-The humic acids formed in the raw humus migrate with the rainwater into the depth and cause a complete leaching of the bases and sesquioxides Fe2O3, Al2O3), so that only bleached fine quartz sand remains in the A2 horizon (bleaching horizon).
+It can be easily lifted off from the underlying A1 horizon (mineral soil containing humus,hence also called overlying humus or dry peat) as a soft layer.
+The humic acids formed in the raw humus migrate with the rainwater into the depth and on their way cause a complete leaching of the bases and sesquioxides (Fe2O3, Al2O3), so that only bleached fine quartz sand remains in the A2 horizon (bleached horizon).
 At the boundary of the unleached subsoil, the humus brine with the sesquioxides are precipitated as a result of the decrease in acidity or by the water withdrawal of the tree roots.
 The B horizon is formed, which is dark brown (humus podsole) or rusty red (iron podsole) in colour.

-In the spruce forest, in addition to the tree layer, a herb layer and a closed moss layer can be distinguished.
-The herb layer is dominated by blueberry (Vaccinium myrtillus), in dry forest types also by cranberry (Vaccinium vitis-idaea) or in the southern zone often by wood sorrel (Oxalis acetosella).
+In the spruce forest (Piceetum typicum), in addition to the tree layer, a herb layer and a closed moss layer can often be distinguished.
+The herb layer is dominated by blueberry (Vaccinium myrtillus), in dry forest types also by cranberry (Vaccinium vitis-idaea) or in the S zone often by wood sorrel (Oxalis acetosella).
 Lycopodium annotinum, Maianthemum bifolium, Linnaea borealis, Listera cordata, Pyrola (Moneses) uniflora, etc. are also very characteristic.
-At high groundwater levels, the accumulation of raw humus increases, leads to peat formation, and results in the formation of raised bogs (► Fig. K-18).
+At high groundwater levels and high precipitation, the accumulation of raw humus increases, leads to peat formation, and results in the formation of raised bogs (► Fig. K-18).
 The moss layer is first dominated by Polytrichum and in the later stage by Sphagnum.
 If waterlogging occurs due to flowing, oxygen-rich groundwater, the spruce forests change into floodplain forests.

 ◘ Fig. K-6 Podsol soils form in the humid boreal zone on any parent rock.
 Their special feature is the formation of the A2 bleaching horizon (photo: Breckle).

 In addition to spruce forests, the proportion of pine forests is always very large in the boreal zone.
-The pine (Pinus sylvestris) displaces the spruce on dry sites.
-The herb layer of these sparse forests is formed by heather (Calluna vulgaris) together with lingonberry, many lichens (Cladonia, Cetraria) are found in the moss layer; characteristic species of the herb layer are Pyrola species, Goodyera repens, Lycopodium complanatum, etc. However, pine is often also widespread on sites favourable for spruce, but only after forest fires, which can also be caused by lightning.
-On burnt areas there is often a mass development of Molinia coerulea, Calamagrostis epigeios or Pteridium aquilinum, this order corresponding to an increasing dryness.
+The pine (Pinus sylvestris) displaces the spruce on drier sites.
+The herb layer of these sparse forests is formed by heather (Calluna vulgaris) together with lingonberry (Vaccinium vitis-idaea), many lichens (Cladonia, Cetraria) are found in the moss layer; characteristic species of the herb layer are Pyrola species, Goodyera repens, Lycopodium complanatum, etc. However, pine is often also widespread on sites favourable for spruce, but only after forest fires, which can also be caused by lightning.
+On burnt areas there is often a mass development of Molinia coerulea, Calamagrostis epigeios or Pteridium aquilinum, according to an increasing dryness of the habitat.